What is Graduate School?

 The Princeton Review: Filter by location, enrollment size, and programs offered.

-As you create your list of potential schools, there are many important factors to consider.
-All of these factors need to be considered in the exploration and evaluation of your graduate program options.
+As you create your list of potential schools, there are many important factors to consider:

-• Admission/Pre-Requisite Requirements: How competitive is admission?
-Do you have the requirements needed?
-Does the program favor recent graduates or work experience?
+- Admission/Pre-Requisite Requirements: How competitive is admission?
+Do you meet the requirements?
+Does the program favor recent graduates or those with work experience?

 Keeping a Log to Stay Organized

-Keep a log of which institutions you have made application to, copies of what was sent and when.
-This record will be helpful in organizing the application process that requires attention to detail and follow through.
+Keep a log of which institutions you have applied to, copies of what you sent, and when you sent it.
+Grad school applications require attention to detail and follow through.
 Keeping track of your correspondence helps the application process run smoothly.

 You can make a copy of this spreadsheet to keep track when searching and applying for programs.